brendan-jarvis/Seasoned/README.md

 ## User stories

-- [ ] See what vegetables/fruits are in season.
+- [ ] See what produce is in season.
 - [ ] Filter recipes based on the season.
 - [x] See the whole recipe after clicking on the recipe card
 - [x] Search recipe according to vege and/or fruits.